 Leading change in the church can be terrifying.

-No amount of advice, pep talks or planning can prepare you for the feeling that you’ve just jumped off of a cliff.
-That’s because you know you’re trading safety & security for the dream of something bigger.
+No amount of advice, pep talks, or planning can prepare you for the feeling that you’ve just jumped off of a cliff.
+That’s because you know you’re trading safety and security for the dream of something bigger.
 You’re trading something tangible for something possible.
-And the scary part is – none of it belongs to you.
+And the scary part is: none of it belongs to you.
 The weight of stewardship in these situations is staggering.

 But I’ve also had the more common experience as a lead pastor of trying to implement much smaller changes and hitting a brick wall.

 Like the time I tried to convince our staff that our church no longer needed a phone number.

 Or the time I tried introducing video teaching at our largest campus with no time for our church to process the adjustment.

 For some reason, I just didn’t see the problem with these ideas when we were in the middle of it all.
 After watching my predecessor introduce new initiatives so well, I was tempted to believe I just didn’t have “the magic touch.”